Paracelis: Language

-The town of Paracelis is home to three indigenous dialects, the Balangaw dialect and the Ga'dang dialect (completely different from the Gaddang language found in Nueva Vizcaya, Isabela, and Aurora), and the Majukayong.
+The town of Paracelis is home to three indigenous languages, the Balangaw language and the Ga'dang language (similar to the Ga'dang language used in Nueva Vizcaya, Isabela, and Aurora), and the Majukayong.
 Ilocano is the lingua franca of the municipality.

 Economy

-The municipality of Paracelis depends on agriculture as its main engine of growth with vast plantation of corn.
-The town also produces vegetables, oranges and timber.
-Trade activities include the commerce of basic consumer goods.
+The municipality of Paracelis depends on agriculture as its main engine of growth with corn as the main product, and bananas coming second.
+Livestock farming is also a fast-rising business, and with the NGP and reforestation program of the DENR fruit tree growing is on the rise as is with vegetable growing.
+Trade activities include the commerce of basic consumer goods, handicrafts, food business, and others.

 The municipal government is planning to pursue real estate development and tourism as its next engines of growth.
-The town is pursuing tourism since it possesses scenic terrains of hills and slopes ideal for nature lovers and hikers.
-Its vast low terrains is ideal for real estate development.

-Potential economic activities of the town in manufacturing is canning and feed mill production due to availability of basic raw material from its vast cornfields.
 Its location at the crossroad makes Paracelis a future trading hub in the Eastern Cordillera Growth Corridor, a primary growth center of the Cordillera Administrative Region.

 Government

+Local government

 Paracelis, belonging to the lone congressional district of the province of Mountain Province, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.